sourcegraph/sourcegraph-public-snapshot/doc/admin/install/kubernetes/index.md

 ### Kustomize

 We support the use of [Kustomize](https://kustomize.io) to modify and customize our Kubernetes manifests.
 Kustomize is a template free way to customize configuration, in a Kubernetes like way with a simple configuration file.

-For more information about how to use Kustomize with Sourcegraph, see our [overlays guide](./overlays.md).
+For more information about how to use Kustomize with Sourcegraph, see our [customization guide](./configure.md#customizations) and [introduction to overlays](#overlays).

+#### Overlays

+An [*overlay*](https://kubernetes.io/docs/tasks/manage-kubernetes-objects/kustomization/#bases-and-overlays) specifies customizations for a base directory of Kubernetes manifests, in this case the `base/` directory in the [reference repository](#reference-repository).
+Overlays can:

+- be used for example to change the number of replicas, change a namespace, add a label, etc
+- refer to other overlays that eventually refer to the base (forming a directed acyclic graph with the base as the root)

+An overlay is defined in a `kustomization.yaml` file.
+To avoid complications with reference cycles an overlay can only reference resources inside the directory subtree of the directory it resides in (symlinks are not allowed either).
+Learn more in the [`kustomization` documentation](https://kubernetes.io/docs/tasks/manage-kubernetes-objects/kustomization/)

+Overlays can be used in one of two ways:

+- With `kubectl`: Starting with `kubectl` client version 1.14 `kubectl` can handle `kustomization.yaml` files directly.
+When using `kubectl` there is no intermediate step that generates actual manifest files.
+Instead the combined resources from the overlays and the base are directly sent to the cluster.
+This is done with the `kubectl apply -k` command.
+The argument to the command is a directory containing a `kustomization.yaml` file.
+- With`kustomize`: This generates manifest files that are then applied in the conventional way using `kubectl apply -f`.

+The overlays provided in our [overlays directory](https://github.com/sourcegraph/deploy-sourcegraph/tree/master/overlays) rely on the `kustomize` tool and the `overlay-generate-cluster.sh` script in the
+`root` directory to generate the manifests.
+There are two reasons why it was set up like this:

+- It avoids having to put a `kustomization.yaml` file in the `base` directory and forcing users that don't use overlays to deal with it (unfortunately `kubectl apply -f` doesn't work if a `kustomization.yaml` file is in the directory).
+- It generates manifests instead of applying them directly.
+This provides opportunity to additionally validate the files and also allows using `kubectl apply -f` with `--prune` flag turned on (`apply -k` with `--prune` does not work correctly).

+To learn about our available overlays and how to use them, please refer to our [overlays guides](./configure.md#overlays).

 ### Reference repository